-These clean eating buckwheat waffles are both filling and satisfying!
+These buckwheat waffles are both filling and satisfying!

 Buckwheat has a very particular flavor, and that flavor is totally yummy in waffles or pancakes.
 I’ve even used it to make crepes!
 But it is a different animal to work with from regular, whole grain flour.

 WHAT IS BUCKWHEAT?: